 - Search on the phone number of the blocked caller.

 - You’ll get two results: the phone number itself and the Outlook contact, named Blocked Contact (xxx-xxx-xxxx).
-Right-click on the Outlook contact and select Change Privacy Relationship > Blocked Contacts.
+Right-click on the Outlook contact (again, the one named Blocked Contact) and select Change Privacy Relationship > Blocked Contacts.

 Now the caller will usually be sent directly to your voice mail!

 Why “usually”?
-Sometimes Skype for Business is slow to associate a caller with a blocked contact, so you may get some rings before the caller is sent to voice mail.
+On occasion, Skype for Business takes a few seconds to associate an incoming call with a blocked contact, so you may get some rings before the caller is sent to voice mail.